Living kidney donation

 A kidney transplant is the very best treatment option for many people with kidney disease, but the waiting list is currently very long.
 Adults wait an average of 18 months for a transplant.
 For some, the wait is even longer than that.

-If more people donated a kidney, the waiting list for transplants would shrink.
+If more people participated in living kidney donations, the waiting list for transplants would shrink.
 Many more people with kidney disease could come off (or avoid) years of difficult dialysis and regain their health and independence.

 The donation of a kidney also saves the NHS a great deal of money.
 Keeping someone on a dialysis machine while they’re waiting for a kidney costs about £34,000 per patient each year.

-ONE KIDNEY CAN SAVE UP TO THREE LIVES
+ONE LIVING KIDNEY DONATION CAN SAVE UP TO THREE LIVES

 Since January 2012, people in the UK who choose to donate a kidney to a stranger (known as ‘non-directed donors’) donate into the UKLKSS – the UK Living Kidney Sharing Scheme.